kamok/heykamok.com-on-Rails/README.md

 Todo :

-4. Create specs for solver
+4. Create specs for solver -- stuck!
 5. When tired, set up the Ruby env on the laptop.